NightscoutFoundation/xDrip/WatchGuide.md

   Provides the Wear Integration preferences listed above and the following:
   - XDrip G5 Settings

-    Similar to those provided by the xDrip+ app, such as **Scan for G5 Contantly**.
+    Wear provides G5 BT settings similar to those provided by the xDrip+ app, such as **Scan for G5 Contantly**, under **G5 Debug Settings**.
 As with the xDrip+ app, they should only be enabled if the watch has connectivity issues.
-For example, the **Sony Smartwatch 3 (SW3)** does not require any of these settings enabled.
+For example, many users find that the **Sony Smartwatch 3 (SW3)** does not require any of these settings enabled.
     Whereas, users of the **Moto 360 2nd Gen** watch report the **Unbond G5/Read** pref is required.
     - The one exception is the **Auth G5/Read**.
-This should be enabled if using the latest, Dexcom G5 transmitter firmware (released in November 2016, firmware 1.0.4.10, or newer than firmware 1.0.0.17).
+This should be enabled if using the latest, Dexcom G5 transmitter firmware (released in November 2016, **firmware 1.0.4.10**, or newer than **firmware 1.0.0.17**).

 ####XDrip Watchface Settings
   - Show Status - Show Loop Status on the XDrip and XDrip(Large) watchfaces.
 This will display the HAPP status message containing Basal%, IOB, COB.